 The process between the two is relatively similar as the loan is ultimately funded.
 The difference however is options.

-A mortgage banker is required to only offer the loan programs in its portfolio.
-A mortgage banker is forced to use the interest rates each day posted by the company rate-setting department.
+A mortgage banker is required to only offer the loan programs in its portfolio and is forced to use the interest rates that are posted by the company rate-setting department.
 A mortgage banker must also evaluate a loan using its own underwriting guidelines, and not those of others.
 This means one mortgage banker might decline a loan application that could very well have been approved at another.
 Unfortunately, consumers can come away thinking they can’t get a home loan because of the initial decline, where all they had to do was find the right lender.
-Finding the right lender however can be a challenge because consumers don’t have access to a lender’s approval guidelines for each and every loan program.
+Finding the right lender can be a challenge because consumers don’t have access to a lender’s approval guidelines for each and every loan program.
 That’s where the mortgage broker has the edge.

-For example, each day I get loan program and rate information from every lender I work with.
+For example, each day I get information on rates and loan programs from every lender I work with.
 I also know which lenders will approve a certain type of loan and which would not.
 Not only do I have the ability to identify different lenders but also compare those same lenders who offer the more competitive rates and terms.
 That’s the main difference between mortgage bankers and mortgage brokers.
 Options, flexibility and a streamlined loan process.